Enzyme-driven phase separation: Mean-Field theory

 We tested these mean-field predictions with numerical simulations of the full stochastic process [Eqs.~(\ref{eq:R1})--(\ref{eq:R3})] on a discrete lattice using the Gillespie algorithm (see App.~\ref{app:numerical} for simulation details and parameters).
 Our numerical exploration of the phase diagram shows good qualitative agreement with the mean-field prediction [Fig.~\ref{fig:pd_new}(a) and Fig.~\ref{fig:phi_av}].
 However, a quantitative mismatch occurs near the phase boundaries.
 This discrepancy arises because the escape time from metastable uniform states diverges near these boundaries (see Sect.~\ref{sec:fluctuations}).
 Since simulations were run for a finite time, configurations near the predicted boundaries (corresponding to some of the symbols near $\pm c$ in Fig.~\ref{fig:phi_av}) did not reach the true steady state over the simulation time.
 In contrast, simulations deep within the phase-coexistence region agree very well with the theory.
 The data in Fig.~\ref{fig:phi_av}, obtained by separately varying the catalytic rate $k_\mathrm{c}^+$ and the total enzyme number $E_\mathrm{tot}^+$, confirm that phase coexistence is controlled by their product within the dimensionless ratio $\rho_0$ [Eq.~(\ref{eq:def_rhos})].
+It is worth noting here that for larger dissociation rates $K_\mathrm{d}$, fewer enzymes are bound to the scaffold, the effective catalytic rates $k_\mathrm{e}^\pm$ decrease, and the time required to reach the steady state in the simulations increases accordingly.

 This theoretical scenario qualitatively reproduces experimental observations in a reconstituted kinase-phosphatase system~\cite{HHL+19}.
 There, a pair of antagonistic enzymes, a lipid kinase and a phosphatase, catalyze the interconversion between the lipid states PI(4)P and PI(4,5)P$_2$ on a membrane surface.
-The kinase exhibits a positive feedback by preferentially binding to its product, thereby recruiting more kinase to the membrane.
-Our theoretical phase diagram is compatible with their experimental observations, in particular with the time-lapse data obtained by varying enzyme concentrations (see Fig.~S6 from Ref.~\cite{HHL+19}).
+The kinase exhibits a positive feedback by preferentially binding to its product, thereby recruiting more kinase to the membrane, and the phosphatase is genetically engineered to implement an analogous feedback mechanism.
+Our theoretical phase diagram is compatible with their experimental observations, in particular with the time-lapse data obtained by varying enzyme concentrations (see Fig.~\ref{fig:groves}).
 Notably, the active character of the phase-ordering process is confirmed by their experimental observation that domains disappear upon ATP removal (see Fig.~S8 from Ref.~\cite{HHL+19}).

 Furthermore, our theoretical framework is consistent with observations of Rab5 domain formation on synthetic membranes~\cite{CLS+20}.
 In this system, which plays a crucial role in endocytic protein sorting, the small GTPase Rab5 acts as a two-state molecule, switching between inactive (GDP-bound) and active (GTP-bound) states.
 The Rabex5/Rabaptin5 complex functions as the catalytic unit that binds the active state (GTP-Rab5) and promotes the transition from the inactive to the active state, thus creating a positive feedback loop.
 By varying the concentration of the catalytic unit, they observe a transition from a homogeneous state to one with stable domains (see Figs.~3B-D from Ref.~\cite{CLS+20}), which closely mirrors the phase transition predicted by our theoretical phase diagram.